glynnbird/couchcache/README.md

 ## Introduction

 If you want to produce a resilient Memcache cluster, it's harder than you think.
-If you happen to have a resilient CouchDB cluster to hand, such as the hosted CouchDB service provided by [Cloudant](https://cloudant.com/), you could use CouchDB as your cache without having to create and maintain another cluster of servers.
+If you happen to have a resilient CouchDB cluster to hand, such as the hosted CouchDB service provided by [Cloudant](https://cloudant.com/), you could use CouchDB as your cache without having to create and maintain another resilient cluster of servers.

 This project is software library for Node.js that provides Memcache-like functionality but uses CouchDB as the storage mechanism.
-This is slower than Memcache, but is persistant.
+This is slower than Memcache, but is persistant and has a larger storage capacity.

 ## Installation